-All Rodan + Fields sunscreens have been awarded the Skin Cancer Foundation’s Seal of Recommendation.
+All our sunscreens have been awarded the Skin Cancer Foundation’s Seal of Recommendation.
 This designation is only granted to sun protection products that meet stringent criteria and provide scientific data to demonstrate that the product sufficiently and safely aids in the prevention of sun-induced damage to the skin.

 So what do the numbers actually mean?

-If you would like to apply a higher SPF in addition to your Rodan + Fields Regimen, you may do so as an incremental step, which should not interfere with your results.
-Nonetheless, the best protection is achieved through frequent reapplication (approximately every 2 hours), wearing protective clothing and avoiding sun exposure.
+If you’re going to be outside for extended periods and would like to apply a higher SPF in addition to your regimen, you can.
+The best protection is achieved through frequent reapplication (approximately every 2 hours), wearing protective clothing and avoiding sun exposure.

 How do I know which one to use?

 It really depends on the regimen recommended through our Solution Tool.
 Thankfully, the last step in every regimen contains SPF protection. #winning